LuanRT/YouTube.js/docs/updating-the-parser.md

 YouTube is constantly changing, so it is not rare to see YouTube crawlers/scrapers breaking every now and then.

 Our parser, on the other hand, was written so that it behaves similarly to an official client, parsing and mapping renderers (a.k.a YTNodes) dynamically without hard-coding their path in the response.
-This way, whenever a new renderer pops up (e.g; YouTube adds a new feature / minor UI changes) the library will print a warning like this in the console:
+This way, whenever a new renderer pops up (e.g; YouTube adds a new feature / minor UI changes) the library will print a warning similar to this:
 ```
 InnertubeError: SomeRenderer not found!
 This is a bug, want to help us fix it?
 Follow the instructions at https://github.com/LuanRT/YouTube.js/blob/main/docs/updating-the-parser.md or report it at https://github.com/LuanRT/YouTube.js/issues!